EndPointCorp/end-point-blog/2011/06/using-set-operators-with-ruby-arrays.md

 #### Simple Bookshelf

 For my example here, I’m going to construct a simple bookshelf application.
-The entire finished application can be found on [under my github account](https://github.com/mikefarmer/Simple-Bookshelf).
+The entire finished application can be found on [my GitHub account](https://github.com/mikefarmer/Simple-Bookshelf).
 The idea is that we have a database table full of books.
 A user can create as many bookshelves as they want and place books on them.
 The database model for this will require a has-and-belongs-to-many association.

 The ERD looks like this: